FAQ

 Your coffee is roasted and packed to order, then shipped directly.
 Given typical delivery of 5–10 business days, you're receiving coffee that's roughly 1–2 weeks post-roast by the time it reaches you.
 For specialty coffee, this is considered ideal - fresh off the roaster is actually too gassy for good extraction.
 You want a few days of rest.
 What you won't get is a bag that's been sitting in a warehouse.

 Yes.
 Once your order ships, you'll receive a tracking number by email.
-If you don't see it within 3 business days of ordering, check your spam folder or contact us and we'll sort it out.
+If you don't see it within 3 business days of ordering, check your spam folder or email us at hello@directcoffee.shop and we'll sort it out.

 If your coffee arrives damaged - bag torn, contents spilled, or anything obviously wrong - take a photo and reach out to us right away.
 We'll replace it.
 See our Returns & Refunds page for full details.